 1. Google Home is waiting for your voice input

-When Google Home hears the hotword of “OK Google”or “Hey Google”, four-color LED lights will spin in clockwise direction and pulse at the same time as shown below.
+When Google Home hears the hotword of “OK Google” or “Hey Google”, four-colour LED lights will spin in clockwise direction and pulse at the same time, as shown below.

 Now Google Assistant is waiting for your commands or queries.